-When the vehicle is at steady speeds, the bulk inverter is enabled and the net power is only from the its dc sources (batteries or fuel cells).
-The ultracapacitors voltage is regulated at certain level (any non-integer ratio) and the conditioning inverter acts as an active filter to use PWM to "condition" the bulk inverter staircase voltage into multilevel voltage to the motor.
+When the vehicle is at steady speeds, the bulk inverter is enabled and the net power is only from the its dc sources.
+The ultracapacitor voltage is regulated at a certain level (any noninteger ratio) and the conditioning inverter acts as an active filter to use PWM to "condition" the bulk inverter staircase voltage into multilevel voltage to the motor.
 The hybrid modulation is used herein.
 This steady-state mode offers the opportunity to charge the ultracapacitors to the desired value.
-One distinct feature of the proposed scheme is that the charging can be done implicitly by commanding a higher v{dcx} , the ultracapacitor voltage regulation discussed previously will adjust the power distribution and direct net power into the conditioning inverter.
+One distinct feature of the proposed scheme is that the charging can be done implicitly by commanding a higher $v{dcx}$ ; the ultracapacitor voltage regulation discussed previously will adjust the power distribution and direct net power into the conditioning inverter.